 MCP Server

-The Surchin MCP server integrates directly with Claude Code, giving your AI agent access to the shared knowledge substrate via six tools.
+The Surchin MCP server integrates directly with Claude Code, giving your AI agent access to the shared knowledge substrate via ten tools.

 Installation